giorgosde/AngularTestCode/README.md

 # AngularTestCode
 This is a project to promote my skills on Angular4.
-Tried to use most known techniques like routing, emmiters, models, lifecycle hooks etc.
+Tried to use most known techniques like routing, emmiters, models, http services, lifecycle hooks etc.

 Initial structured is based on Angular QuickStart: https://github.com/angular/quickstart